agrazda/data-structures-and-algorithms/javascript/reverse-array/README.md

 # Reverse Array

-Inclueds a functionthat takes in some array, and returns an array with all the elements in revese order.
+Inclueds a function that takes in some array, and returns an array with all the elements in revese order.

 ## Inputs /Outputs